sinusinu/Molla/README.md

 Molla is an alternative launcher for Android.

-Originally designed for handheld gaming devices, Molla features an intuitive D-pad first design, with a simple Android-centered experience.
+Originally designed for handheld gaming devices, Molla features an intuitive D-pad first design, with a straightforward Android-centered experience.

 ## Download